 2.4.
 Analysis

 Thematic analysis was used to analyse the interview transcripts, and capture the emergent themes (Braun and Clarke, 2006).
 All interviews were audio-recorded and transcribed verbatim, and data collection and analysis occurred concurrently.
 Member checking was not conducted to validate the interview transcripts.
 IC and RP independently listened to the recordings and read the transcripts several times as a way to familiarize themselves with the data.
 IC and RP then independently open coded the data line-by-line manually, and the codes were discussed at regular meetings (See Appendix 3 for a sample coding list).
 This was followed by discussion with the research team who reviewed the codes to determine the emerging themes/sub-themes to enhance trustworthiness of the findings.
 Each of the themes were then labelled and analysed in further detail and checked in relation to the coded extracts and the entire data set.
 Additional coding was applied where necessary.
+Any disagreements were resolved through discussion.

 3. Results